 After a short time in the NZ Army, Jonny moved to Australia to become a qualified youth-worker.
-He later took some time off and co-started four companies; one of which was ‘Pushpay’, an app that helps people give to charities (now on the ASX and one of the top 50 fastest growing SasS companies in Australian history, worth over $1 Billion).
+He later took some time off and co-started four companies; one of which was ‘Pushpay’, an app that helps people give to charities, now on the ASX and one of the fastest growing SasS companies in Australian history, worth over $1 Billion.
 He took this success & resources to re-dedicate his life to full-time youth work, this time focusing on interviewing youth-psychologists & speaking at schools on various health topics.

 Jonny has 5 brothers and a sister.
-His father is a successful speaker and entrepreneur, and his mother is a sought-after counsellor & speaker who works in maximum security prison.
+His father runs a charity in India and his mother is a sought-after counsellor & speaker who works in maximum security prison.
 When Jonny’s not busy trying to change the world he likes to switch off by listening to podcast, drawing, reading, playing video-games and surf.